danielzml/Rough-Paths/README.md

 The signature transform is a nonparametric feature map for multivariate time series data.
-We implement both the transform and its associated kernel using only NumPy and SciPy.
+We perform signature calculations using only NumPy and SciPy.